Report Tree Problem

 Occasionally, trees are planted in unsuitable areas.
 For fast-growing trees like silver maples, willows and sycamores, the repeated trimmings required to keep limbs clear of power lines increase tree decay and make trees more susceptible to disease.
 When these types of trees are placed directly under or near power lines, removal is the best solution.

-If a customer would like a tree removed and the tree is located between a utility pole and the customer’s home, we will disconnect the service free of charge.
+If a customer would like a tree removed and the tree is located between a utility pole and the customer’s home, we will need to disconnect the service.
+Service fees may apply.
 The homeowner will be responsible for the actual tree removal.
 Please call us for specific details about your tree and power lines.